dave1010/exploring-chatgpt-code-interpreter/README.md

 # Installing other software

 CI comes with lots of stuff out the box but not everything.
+You might need to install other software.

+Here's a few handy things I've got working.
 Some of these are AppImage files

 * [Deno](https://github.com/denoland/deno/releases) (JavaScript runtime, like Node))
 * [ImageMagick](https://imagemagick.org/archive/binaries/) (magick)